How to Minimize Chlorine Exposure At The Pool

 6 Ways to Minimize Chlorine AbsorptionWhile only a full body wetsuit can prevent all chlorine absorption at the pool (while seriously cramping your fashion), there are some simple steps you can take to reduce your exposure to chlorine and other harmful disinfectant byproducts (DBPs).

 - Shower before entering the pool.
 This prevents chlorine from reacting with organic matter in your skin and hair, which studies have shown can create potentially cancerous by-products.

 - Swim in outdoor pools to minimize lung irritation from trapped gases in enclosed area.

 - Talk to the staff to ensure they’re trained on how to administer and monitor chlorine levels.
 This is especially important if you visit one pool frequently, like your community pool or gym.

 - Hydrate well before and during your swim.
 This will help your body absorb less pool water.

 - Wear a goggles to protect your eyes.

 - Shower in warm (not hot) water immediately after leaving the pool.
-(You can even use Branch Basics Foaming Wash as your body wash).
-This will remove as much chlorine from your skin as possible, while the warm water prevents your pores from opening up, exposing you to more chlorine.
+(Psst - you can even use Branch Basics Concentrate x Foaming Wash as your body wash!).
+This will remove as much chlorine from your skin as possible, while the warm water prevents your pores from opening up and exposing you to more chlorine.

-If you want to avoid chlorine as much as possible—or altogether, check out these fun swimming alternatives:
+If you want to avoid chlorine as much as possible, check out these fun swimming alternatives: